 For example, as you can see in here, if the 15-day moving average crosses above the 50-day moving average, it is a positive sign that the price will start to increase.

 If the periods used in the calculation are relatively short, for example 15 and 35, this could signal a short-term trend reversal.
 On the other hand, when two averages with relatively long time frames cross over (50 and 200, for example), this is used to suggest a long-term shift in trend.

 Another major way moving averages are used is to identify support and resistance levels.
 It is not uncommon to see a stock that has been falling stop its decline and reverse direction once it hits the support of a major moving average.
 A move through a major moving average is often used as a signal by technical traders that the trend is reversing.
 For example, if the price breaks through the 200-day moving average in a downward direction, it is a signal that the uptrend is reversing.

 Moving averages are a powerful tool for analyzing the trend in a security.
 They provide useful support and resistance points and are very easy to use.
 The most common time frames that are used when creating moving averages are the 200-day, 100-day, 50-day, 20-day and 10-day.
 The 200-day average is thought to be a good measure of a trading year, a 100-day average of a half a year, a 50-day average of a quarter of a year, a 20-day average of a month and 10-day average of two weeks.

 Moving averages help technical traders navigate the market with day-to-day price movements, giving traders a clearer view of the price trend.
 Find out more about becoming a ProTrader in the next class of MOJO University.
-That starts on Tuesday Evening November 19th and runs to December 19th.
+That starts on in October.
 Get your MOJO on!
 See more here >